jasongilbertuk/ServerlessTutorial/README.md

 In this stage, we'll create the most basic of lambda functions, using the SAM template.

-## SAM CloudFormation Template
+## template.yaml     SAM CloudFormation Template

 The SAM (Serverless Application Model) provides a series of extentions to the CloudFormation template that dramatically simply the setup of a Serverless stack (API Gateway / Lambda / Dynamo etc).

 We will use yaml and start by defining a basic SAM template that creates a basic Lambda.

-Here is the full template.yaml we'll use for this stage:
+Create a file called template.yaml.
+Here is the full file we'll use for this stage:
 ```
 AWSTemplateFormatVersion: 2010-09-09
 Transform: AWS::Serverless-2016-10-31